-‘The driver has been blocked from loading’: 3 ways to fix it
+This driver has been blocked from loading: 3 steps to fix

-The driver has been blocked from loading [FIX]
+How do I fix The driver has been blocked from loading error?

 - This will automatically disable driver signature enforcement on your device.